MS in Applied Clinical Informatics (MSACI)

 A practicum experience will have the following characteristics: require a minimum of 240 hours effort to be completed during year 2 and can be satisfied in highly flexible ways, e.g., at VUMC, at home institution or another site (with MSACI program approval).
 The student must be embedded (i.e., assigned to participate as a member) in an interdisciplinary team that is addressing a significant clinical informatics challenge.
 This includes attending regular team meetings and participating in analysis of issues, planning, and implementation of recommendations from the team.
 The interdisciplinary teams must include physicians, nurses, other health care professionals, administrators, and information technology/system personnel, as appropriate.

-A required capstone project running throughout the fellowship will provide students with knowledge and skills required to design and conduct applied research studies to evaluate the efficacy of informatics applications in the clinical environment.
+A required capstone project running throughout the program will provide students with knowledge and skills required to design and conduct applied research studies to evaluate the efficacy of informatics applications in the clinical environment.
 Based on personal career objectives and informatics challenges that they identify in practica, the capstone project will have the flexibility to be completed as a cohort, a sub-cohort group, or individually, depending on its design and the needs of our learners.
 The project will begin in the first year and continue in the second year.
 Each student selects a Capstone Project Committee, which includes a Committee Chair (a DBMI faculty member), a Practice Mentor (someone within the student’s home department or organization), and the MSACI Capstone Course Director.

 Questions or Comments